 Another victim of "grass awns" today....
 It seems that some of these guys have already started to dry and are attacking pets again.
 While in the Western United States, pets and veterinarians deal with these on a daily basis, we only see them occasionally.
 Most commonly, they affect pets' interdigital spaces.
+Sometimes we are able to pull them out easily in the exam room and sometimes a short surgical procedure is indicated to locate them.

 These photos are from my iPhone of the awns after they were removed.